Explore the future of health care

 The Health and Wellbeing Precinct is the next exciting phase of development proposed for our Innovation Campus, and is central in achieving the University’s bold vision for the future of health in the region and beyond outlined in the UOW Health and Wellbeing Strategy.

-The Precinct will be Australia’s first intergenerational university community- a place for living, learning, working and growing in an environment that supports complete physical, social, and mental health and wellbeing.
+The Precinct will be one of Australia’s first intergenerational university communities – a place for living, learning, working and growing in an environment that supports complete physical, social, and mental health and wellbeing.
 Our aim is to revolutionise the integration of research, clinical practice and patient-led care, dramatically improving the level of community-designed and preventative healthcare in our region.

 Human health presents complex and pressing challenges for our society – and it goes far beyond simply the absence of disease.
-The University of Wollongong and Keyton (formerly Lendlease) (Precinct development partner) is committed to driving innovation in healthcare research, education and delivery for a better, healthier future for all.
+The University of Wollongong (UOW) and Keyton (Precinct development partner) are committed to driving innovation in healthcare research, education and delivery for a better, healthier future for all.

 Precinct Facilities